DanielM0217/project1/README.md

     - **Libraries**: (e.g., GSAP for animations)
     - **Other**: GitHub Pages for hosting, Figma for design

+    Used HTML, CSS, and Javascript
+    Briefly used GSAP
+    GitHub Pages is used to host the page and a mix of index cards and figma for design

 ## Credits

 - List any third-party assets used in the project (e.g., sound effects, images, fonts) and provide proper attribution.